Pomax/socketless/README.md

 # Socketless

-This is a framework and methodology for implementing a websocket client/server solution in which you specify the API and handler functions, without ever writing socket-related code, or even _seeing_ socket-related code.
+This is a framework and methodology for implementing a websocket client/server solution in which you write your code as normal, using namespaced function names, without ever having to think about how the network side of things is supposed to work.
+It'll simply work, and you can write code as if you're working on a socketless code base.

 1. [Introduction](#introduction)
 2. [Quick-start](#quick-start)